Best and Worst Starting Hands in Blackjack

 - Strategy: Hit against strong dealer cards (7 or higher).
 Stand against weaker cards (2-6).
 Surrender if the dealer shows a 10.

-- Probability of loosing : ~75-78% when dealer shows 10
+- Probability of losing: ~75-78% when the dealer shows 10

 Soft 17 (Ace + 6)

-- Soft 17 is flexible but weak hand, offering some flexibility with the Ace, but often not strong enough to stand on.
+- Soft 17 is a flexible but weak hand, offering some flexibility with the Ace, but often not strong enough to stand on.

 - Strategy: Always hit, as the Ace prevents you from busting.
 Standing leaves you vulnerable to the dealer's stronger hands.

-- Probability of loosing : ~58-60% depending on the dealer’s upcard
+- Probability of losing: ~58-60% depending on the dealer’s upcard

 Starting Hand